 1 that the technical and operational characteristics of the radiolocation systems described in Annex 1 should be considered representative of those operating in the frequency range 420-450 MHz;

-2 that Recommendation ITU-R M.1461 should be used as a guideline in analysing compatibility between radars operating in the radiodetermination service with systems in other services;
+2 that an aggregate interfering signal power to radar receiver noise power level, I/N of −6 dB should be used as the required protection level for the radiolocation systems, and that this I/N represents the net protection level if multiple interferers are present (see Note 1 2);

-3 that an interfering signal power to radar receiver noise power level, I/N of −6 dB should be used as the required protection level for the radiolocation systems, and that this I/N represents the net protection level if multiple interferers are present (see Note 1).
+3 that the following Note should be considered part of this Recommendation.

-4 that the following Note should be considered part of this Recommendation.
+NOTE 1 – Recommendation ITU-R M.1461 contains a guideline in analysing compatibility between radars operating in the radiodetermination service with systems in other services.

-NOTE 1 – The protection criterion given in recommends 3 should not be applied to the space object tracking radars described in Annex 1; these are highly sensitive radars that cannot tolerate the resulting 6% degradation in detection range (corresponding to a 19% loss of surveillance volume).
+[NOTE 1 – Space object tracking radars described in Annex 1are sensitive radars that may not tolerate the resulting 6% degradation in detection range and may require more stringent protection level than I/N of –6 dB.
+Further studies in this regard may be carried out.]
 Specialized studies of compatibility with these radars are required.

 Annex 1 Technical and operational characteristics of radiolocation systems operating in the frequency range 420-450 MHz